Stephen, Minnesota

 Stephen is a city in Marshall County, Minnesota, United States.
 The population was 592 at the 2020 census.

 History

 A post office called Stephen has been in operation since 1883.
 The city was named for George Stephen, a railroad official.

 In 1979, the Val Johnson Incident happened near Stephen.

-On September 23, 2025, two people set a geocache near First Lutheran Church in Stephen.
-First Lutheran’s pastor came outside and discovered the cache but thought it was a suspicious package, because of this the local high school went into lockdown and nearby buildings were evacuated.
-The Grand Forks, North Dakota Bomb Squad came and discovered that it was a cache not a bomb.
-Not long after one of the people confessed they put the cache there.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.81 sqmi, all land.